 Bilona Ghee Vs Processed Ghee: What’s the Better Choice for You?

-Processed ghee
+Processed ghee:

 Ghee production is at least half a billion-dollar industry in our country.
 The industry saw more than 10% growth in recent years which means its demand is not going to diminish anytime soon.
 However, the increase in demand creates the need for bulk processing.
 Hence mega-companies use milk to bulk manufacture ghee.
 They spin milk at high speeds in automated machines which separate fat.